Fosol/Fosol.Data/README.md

-Fosol.Common.Data
+Fosol.Data
 =================

-Fosol.Common.Data provides factory objects and methods to automate the process of creating a data model from a database.
+Fosol.Data provides factory objects and methods to automate the process of creating a data model from a database.